aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

 August 2022: Presented "Ozone at Spectroclim: Why does ozone have an interior maximum?
-How does ozone respond to global warming?" at workshop on From Spectrocscopy to Climate at Princeton University.
+How does ozone respond to global warming?" at _From Spectroscopy to Climate_ hosted by the Princeton University Center for Theoretical Science.

 August 2022: [Climate Up Close](https://www.climateupclose.org/) toured Central New Jersey, with public events at the Somerset County Environmental Education Center and Princeton Friends Meeting.